 So how do I capture the colours in flowers and leaves on paper?
 Simply put, I arrange plant materials between damp sheets of paper that have been soaked in water and alum.
 Then I stack the pages, press them with a heavy weight and steam them.
 Afterwards, I rinse, dry and iron each page.
 The dyes and pigments are trapped on the paper and what’s left of the plants goes into my compost heap to nourish next year’s garden.

 Of course, it’s more complicated than that.
-Not all plants print and the colours and patterns depend on the variety and combination of leaves and flowers I use as well as the time of year.
+Not all plants print, not all papers cooperate, and the colours and patterns depend on the variety and combination of leaves and flowers I use as well as the time of year.
 But, most importantly, all the colours in my prints come from plants – I don’t use synthetic dyes, inks or paints – and every print is one of a kind.

-I am also a bookbinder who transforms my original prints into blank hand bound sketchbooks, journals and notebooks.
-Nothing goes to waste in my studio: print offcuts from bookbinding become note cards, bookmarks, ornaments and more.
+I’m also a bookbinder and I transform my original prints into hand bound sketchbooks, journals and notebooks.
+Nothing goes to waste in my studio: offcuts from bookbinding become note cards, bookmarks, papercraft ornaments and more.